 As you may note in Spartan’s exploit kit delivery technique, the initial Flash file was encrypted, and the actual exploit code resided only in memory and was never written to disk (thus avoiding potential detection by AV software).

 EK delivery mechanisms are evolving, and require security vendors to use the latest up-to-date evasion techniques in order to successfully detect and/or prevent the attacks.
-It is not uncommon for EKs to check for presence of certain AV software or virtualized environment during exploit stage, and thus abort its execution to prevent exposing itself to security professionals (see example code below).
+It is not uncommon for EKs to check for the presence of certain AV software or virtualized environment during exploit stage, and thus abort its execution to prevent exposing itself to security professionals (see example code below).

 For example, last year, we observed the Magnitude EK using steganography techniques during the redirection stage to dynamically generate an IFRAME from an encrypted/encoded image file.
 Such techniques make it more difficult for affected website owner to identify a potential website infection.